AcubeSAT/meta-analysis/README.md

 ### Grab the Docker image

 * Open your favorite terminal.
-If you think you don't have one, you're on Windows In that case, get [Windows Terminal](https://aka.ms/terminal)
+If you think you don't have one, you're on Windows.
+In that case, get [Windows Terminal](https://aka.ms/terminal)
 * You can pull the image straight from the cloud: `docker pull xlxs4/meta-analysis:latest`
 * ...  or you can build it yourself (something like `docker build -t meta-analysis .`)